ELSA-Project/ELSA-ABM/README.md

 First, create a directory where you see fit to host the code.
 Then download the code either using git (preferred method) via `git clone https://github.com/GGurtner/ELSA-ABM.git`.
 You can also download the code directly by clicking on the 'download zip' button on the right hand side and extract the archive.

 Note that the code has only been tested on linux distributions like Ubuntu.
 It is probably not compliant with Windows or MACOS yet but will be in the future.
-In the following we assume that the user has a bsd-like distribution.
+In the following we assume that the user has a Debian-like distribution.

 The code is mainly written in Python 2 so you should install it before anything else, using: